 Does lion’s mane help with brain fog?

 Yes, research suggests that lion’s mane can improve symptoms of brain fog.
-Lion's mane supplements have been reported to be effective in treating brain fog caused by insomnia, depressive disorders, Lyme's disease, and migraines after only a few weeks of regular use.
+Lion's mane supplements have been reported to be effective in treating brain fog caused by migraines, insomnia, depressive disorders, and Lyme's disease after only a few weeks of regular use.

 A 2018 study published in the Journal of Medicinal Food examined the effects of the lion’s mane extract on symptoms of depression, including brain fog.
 Results suggest that the medicinal mushroom extract improved these symptoms by promoting brain cell growth and regeneration in the brain of an adult mouse.